 Easy way to sort an internal table in ascending & descending order both at the same time

-In certain cases, it might happen that you need to sort an internal table in ascending & descending order both based on certain columns to achieve a particular output.
+In certain cases, you might need to sort an internal table in ascending & descending order both based on certain columns to achieve a particular output.
 SAP has already provided the solution quiet before.
-I am writing this blog post as I have come across a similar situation few days back.
+I am writing this blog post as I have come across a similar situation a few days back.

 First of all, we should check the syntax of the SORT.
 Then a lit bit of theory.

 SORT <itab> [<order>] [AS TEXT] [BY <f1> [<order>] [AS TEXT]... <fn> [<order>] [AS TEXT]].

 If the BY option is not used then, the internal table <itab> will be sorted by its standard key.

 To define a different sort key, use the BY option.
 The system then sorts the dataset according to the specified components <f 1 >… <f n >.
 These fields can be of any type, including type P, I, and F fields, or tables.
 The options that you specify behind individual fields overwrite for these fields the options specified before BY.